Ronald Colman: Awards, honours and legacy

-Colman was nominated three times for the Academy Award for Best Actor.
+Colman was nominated thrice for the Academy Award for Best Actor.
 At the 3rd Academy Awards ceremony he received a single nomination for his work in two films; Bulldog Drummond (1929) and Condemned (1929).
-He was nominated again for Random Harvest (1942), before winning for A Double Life (1947), in which he played the role of Anthony John, an actor playing Othello who comes to identify with the character.
+Colman was nominated again for Random Harvest (1942), before winning for A Double Life (1947), in which he played the role of Anthony John, an actor playing Othello who comes to identify with the character.
 He also won the Golden Globe Award for Best Actor in 1947 for A Double Life.
 In 2002, Colman's Oscar statuette was sold at auction by Christie's for US$174,500.

 Colman was a recipient of the George Eastman Award, given by George Eastman House for distinguished contribution to the art of film.

 Colman has two stars on the Hollywood Walk of Fame in Los Angeles, one for motion pictures at 6801 Hollywood Boulevard and one for television at 1623 Vine Street.

-He is the subject of a biography written by his daughter Juliet Benita Colman in 1975: Ronald Colman: A Very Private Person.
+Colman is the subject of a biography written by his daughter Juliet Benita Colman in 1975: Ronald Colman: A Very Private Person.

 The Dublin slang term "ronnie", referring to a moustache, derives from Colman's thin moustache.